-Medina (not to be confused with Edina) is a small town in Western Minnesota that really encapsulates the small-town feel no matter what time of year it is.
+Medina (not to be confused with Edina) is a small town in Western Minnesota that encapsulates the small-town feel no matter the time of year.

 Although small in size, Medina isn’t small on the attraction front.
 There’s a bunch to take part in with family or friends.
-The most popular attraction is the annual International Pillow Fight Day that draws thousands of participants from all over North America.
+This town hosts several different events and festivals throughout the year.

 See Related: Cheap Places to Travel

 2. New Ulm, MN

 New Ulm is a small town with a ton of German history.
 Founded in 1854 by a small group of German settlers from the once small town of Ulm bordering Bavaria, this small community is living up to its name with lots of festivals, libraries full of books, and churches for intimate weddings or funerals.

 The beautiful streets of New Ulm are decorated with beautiful German-style buildings, most of them built over 100 years ago.

 You’ll get this flavor by visiting the iconic August Schell Brewing Company for Oktoberfest.
 New Ulm hosts one of the largest Oktoberfest festivals in the United States.

 The Riverwalk in New Ulm has beautiful views of the Blue Earth River and small fountains perfect for taking a small stroll on a summer day or sitting by on a cold winter night.

 The “Black Eagle” is the giant grain elevator in the world.
 This staggering grain elevator is a great place to get small views of the beautiful New Ulm while taking small pictures with this beautiful structure.